ndawlab/vectorRPE/README.rst

     env = gym.make('vrgym-v0')

+You will want to follow `these instructions <https://www.gymlibrary.ml/pages/environment_creation/#example-custom-environment>`_ to properly register for the environment.
+In particular, you will want to run: ``pip install -e .`` in the folder ``vectorRPE\gymvr``.
+Any time you edit the code in ``gymvr``, you will need to rerun that command to update the ``vr_gym`` environment.

  If you received an error ``gym.error.NameNotFound: Environment `vrgym` doesn't exist.`` then you likely did not register the custom environment correctly.

 If you received an error related to the MATLAB code, you may need to add the correct pathway in MATLAB or ensure that all the pathways in ViRMEn are correctly specified and saved.

 7. To run and train the network, you'll want to run ``deepRL\custom_cnn_lstm.py``.
 It is recommended to also have ``tensorboard (version 1.14.0)`` to keep track of the agent's performance.
 After training, you can use ``evaluate_policies.ipynb`` to evaluate the trained network with frozen weights.